 1. Greater transparency and accountability

-M&E gathers relevant information and data throughout the lifecycle of a project.
-This allows the project team to provide robust evidence for all their actions and decisions to stakeholders, donors and community members.
+One of the greatest benefits of M&E is helping organisations to track, analyse and report on relevant information and data throughout the life cycle of a project.
+This allows the project team to provide robust evidence for all their actions and decisions to stakeholders, donors and community members from day one.
 On the other hand, stakeholders and donors acquire the information and understanding they need to collaborate, communicate, provide inputs and make informed decisions about strategy improvements and project operations.
 Additionally, M&E helps donors to weigh the efficacy of their funds in a project, which influences their current and future funding plans.

 2. Improved project performance

-A well planned M&E helps the project team to get a better understanding of the target population’s needs to design objectives that are relevant, measurable and achievable.
-A comprehensive M&E plan involves end-to-end indicator management, data collection and analytics methodologies to track, measure and demonstrate every little detail of the project, the interventions and their impact on expected outcomes.
-This enables the team to see their progress and identify gaps/shortcomings in the project as they arise and make timely amendments to achieve the desired results.
+A well planned M&E helps the project team to get a better understanding of the target population’s needs.
+This helps to define the scope of the project and design objectives that are relevant, measurable and achievable.
+A well defined M&E plan also clarifies the process and interventions that will lead to the project’s outputs and deliverable.
+Moreover, M&E helps the team to plan an end-to-end indicator management system, identify effective tools and methodologies to measure, analyse and demonstrate every intervention and its impact on expected outcomes.
+This enables organisations to see their progress and identify gaps as they arise and make timely amendments to achieve the desired results.

 3. Effective resource allocation